 Finally we have the smaller desktop mapping applications.
 These offer many of the facilities of a full GIS but are easier to use and lower cost.
 They tend to be specialized in their abilities.
 Included in this category would be navigation packages intended for laptops, e.g. Streets & Trips, and DeLorme Street Atlas.
 Real time navigation is something which is typically too specialized for most GIS systems.

 At the top end of this category, sits Microsoft MapPoint.
 Microsoft MapPoint supports all of Streets & Trips navigation and map annotation capabilities, but it also adds a range of data mapping (including database and choropleth) options.
-It also includes an API, enabling MapPoint’s capabilities to be extended with custom programming or with third party tools.
+It also includes an API that enables MapPoint’s capabilities to be extended with custom programming or with third party tools.

 As well as being low cost (less than a tenth the price of a typical commercial GIS system), MapPoint also has the advantage that it includes maps and datasets for roads, administrative boundaries, and demographics.
 It is also a lot easier to use than most GIS systems.
 However there are disadvantages.
 MapPoint only supports one coordinate system and one map projection, and its analytical abilities are relatively limited compared to a full GIS.
 Also, the built-in datasets are “fixed”.
 You cannot update these without buying a new edition.
-The exception is the demographic data: You cannot replace the demographic data, but you can still import and plot your own demographic data, if you wish.
+The exception is the demographic-type data (e.g. shaded area maps): You cannot replace the demographic data, but you can still import and plot your own demographic data, if you wish.